aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/rapid.en.md

 3. **Execute AI Review**: System automatically analyzes documents and compares them against checklists
 4. **Review and Modify Results**: Humans review AI results and make corrections as needed
 5. **Final Approval**: Finalize review results and generate reports

-## Resource Removal

-To remove deployed resources, delete the `RapidStack` and `RapidDeploymentStack` stacks from the CloudFormation console.